-- The main characteristics of rotorcraft are such that this category of vehicles cannot be employed for very-long range flights nor for volume of passengers typical of the airplane commercial flights.
-For this reason, the rotorcraft market is much smaller than that of the fixed-wing one (in 2021, the global helicopter market was USD 45.21 billion worth vs the USD 128.31 billion of the global commercial aircraft market). - As a matter of fact, the rotorcraft R&D community, especially the European one, is rather small with lower resources with respect to the fixed-wing world.
+- The main characteristics of rotorcraft are such that this category of vehicles cannot be employed for verylong range flights nor for volume of passengers typical of the airplane commercial flights.
+For this reason, the rotorcraft market is much smaller than that of the fixed-wing one. - As a matter of fact, the rotorcraft R&D community, especially the European one, is rather small with lower resources with respect to the fixed-wing world.